nvda-es/devguides_translation/original_docs/spladdoninternals.md

 There are two ways of creating a profile: brand new or as a copy.
 Both uses the same dialog (splconfui.NewProfileDialog), with the difference being the base profile in use.
 For a brand new profile, settings from the normal profile will be used (minus profile-specific settings, which are set to default values), and for a copy, the new profile will contain all settings from the base profile.
 In both cases, a memory resident profile will be created and initialized just like other profiles (splconfig.unlockConfig/splconfig.SPLConfig.createProfile, taking the name of the new profile as a parameter); this was done to reduce unnecessary disk writes.
 Also, new/copy profile dialog (and other dialogs invoked from the main configuration dialog) will disable the main settings dialog.

 In case the selected profile is deleted, the profile will be removed from the profiles list, the configuration file associated with the profile will be deleted (if it exists) and a previously active profile will take over unless if the active profile itself is gone, in which case normal profile will be set as the active profile.
 In case of a rename operation, it'll look for a profile with the old name and change some properties to reflect name change.
 There is an important step the app module will perform if an instant switch profile is renamed or deleted (if renamed, the instant profile variable will hold the new name, and if deleted, instant profile value will be None).
-A similar procedure is invoked when dealing with time-based profiles.
+A similar procedure was invoked in older releases when dealing with time-based profiles.

 #### Broadcast profiles dialog

 Inspired by NVDA screen reader's configuration profiles dialog, this dialog (splconfui.BroadcastProfilesDialog) shows various profile management controls.
 When you press Alt+NVDA+P to open this dialog, you'll be greeted with  a list of profiles loaded and buttons to create a brand new profile or a copy of an existing profile, rename and delete profiles.
-It also contains a "triggers" button to configure profile triggers such as instant switch or time-based profile switching.
+It also contains a "triggers" button to configure profile triggers such as instant profile switching.

 There is one more control: activate button.
 This button is disabled by default if the selected profile is the active profile, becoming active otherwise.
 Regardless of status of activate button, pressing Enter from profiles list will activate the selected profile.